gauthig/greenbutton-influxdb/devnotes/contributing.md

 * Ensure the title captures the subject of the issue
 * Describe the exact procedures in replicating the issue(s)
 * Explain the issue(s)
-* Provide details about your ennvironment and sample input/output
+* Provide details about your environment and sample input/output
 * Fill out the [Issue Template](https://github.com/gauthig/sce-greenbutton/issues/new/choose)
 * Label the issue as a bug

 #### Feature Requests :sparkles:

 Feature requests are tracked as [GitHub Issues](https://github.com/gauthig/sce-greenbutton/issues).
 **Please follow these guidelines when submitting a feature request:**